JanssenProject/jans/docs/admin/planning/security-best-practices.md

 access to trusted domains to execute browser application requests to Auth Server endpoints.
 By default, the filter allows any RP to call OpenID endpoints.

-Review Auth Server propoerties chosen for `sessionIdUnusedLifetime` and `sessionIdLifetime`.
+Review Auth Server properties chosen for `sessionIdUnusedLifetime` and `sessionIdLifetime`.
 Long sessions present higher risks of session hijacking and unauthorized access from shared devices.